HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Landing_Page.png)

 2. Generate a report on items you want to update.
-See [Generate Content Report](../usage/generate_content_report.md) for instructions.
+See [Generating a content report](../usage/generate_content_report.md) for instructions.

 3. After you have generated a report and if there are results, the **Update** button appears in the application header.
 Click the **Update** button.
 A dialog box appears.